A Cure for Jealousy

 By Xunqiu, China

-Almighty God says, “Man’s flesh is of Satan, it is full of rebellious dispositions, it is deplorably filthy, and it is something unclean.
+says, “Man’s flesh is of Satan, it is full of rebellious dispositions, it is deplorably filthy, and it is something unclean.
 People covet the enjoyment of the flesh too much and there are too many manifestations of the flesh; this is why God despises man’s flesh to a certain extent.
 When people cast off the filthy, corrupt things of Satan, they gain God’s salvation.
 But if they still do not divest themselves of filth and corruption, then they are still living under the domain of Satan.
 People’s conniving, deceitfulness, and crookedness are all things of Satan.
 God’s salvation of you is to extricate you from these things of Satan.
 God’s work cannot be wrong; it is all done in order to save people from darkness.
 When you have believed to a certain point and can divest yourself of the corruption of the flesh, and are no longer shackled by this corruption, will you not have been saved?
 When you live under Satan’s domain you are incapable of manifesting God, you are something filthy, and cannot receive God’s inheritance.
-Once you have been cleansed and made perfect, you will be holy, you will be a proper person, and you will be blessed by God and delightful to God” (“Practice (2)” in The Word Appears in the Flesh).
-I came to understand through God’s words that we have jealous struggles and interpersonal disputes because we’ve been corrupted by Satan, and we all live by our deceitful, selfish, and despicable satanic dispositions.
+Once you have been cleansed and made perfect, you will be holy, you will be a normal person, and you will be blessed by God and delightful to God” (“Practice (2)” in ).
+I came to understand through that we have jealous struggles and interpersonal disputes because we’ve been corrupted by Satan, and we all live by our deceitful and evil satanic dispositions and are very selfish.
 There was a time when I lived in a state of jealousy, constantly scheming against people and striving for name and gain.
 It was a painful way to live, but I just couldn’t free myself.
-I owe it all to God’s judgment and chastisement that I could change a little and escape that pain.
+I owe it all to and chastisement that I could change a little and escape that pain.

 It was June of 2017 when I was given the duty of a group leader in the church, responsible for the church life for a few gathering places.
 I was really happy to have that duty and felt God was elevating me, that I had to do it well to repay God’s love.
 I was very active in fellowship in the gatherings after that, and when I saw brothers and sisters facing difficulties, or in a poor state, I’d find words of God to fellowship and address the problems.
 The others regarded me positively after a while and said that I could solve practical issues through fellowship in gatherings, that I took responsibility in my duty and was loving toward brothers and sisters.
 I felt really pleased with myself when I heard this.

 I said this prayer on the day of the election: “Oh God!
 No matter what the results are, I’m willing to obey You, and I will cast a fair vote.”
 But I still wavered when it really came time to vote.
 I thought, “If I vote for Sister Yang and she ends up being chosen, what will the others think of me?
 They’ll definitely say I’m not her equal.”
 These words of God came to mind just then: “You must learn to let go and set aside these things, to recommend others, and to allow them to stand out.
 Do not struggle or rush to take advantage the moment you encounter an opportunity to stand out or obtain glory.
 You must learn to back off, but must not delay the performing of your duty.
-Be a person who works in quiet obscurity, and who does not show off to others while performing your duty.
-The more you let go and set aside, the more peaceful you will become, and the more space will open up within your heart and the more your state will improve” (“Give Your True Heart to God, and You Can Obtain the Truth” in Records of Christ’s Talks).
+Be a person who works in quiet obscurity, and who does not show off to others while you loyally perform your duty.
+The more you let go of your prestige and status, and the more you let go of your own interests, the more peaceful you will become, and the more space will open up within your heart and the more your state will improve” (“Give Your True Heart to God, and You Can Obtain the Truth” in Records of Talks of Christ of the Last Days).
 At that I thought, “I have to practice God’s words.
 I can’t keep living for my prestige and status.”
 I thought about how Sister Yang was of good caliber and her fellowship was practical, so having her as a leader would benefit the church as well as brothers’ and sisters’ life entry.
 I had to practice the truth and uphold the church’s interests.
 And so, I voted for her.
 She was voted in as a leader and I was very calm and at peace with it.
 I felt that I’d finally managed to practice the truth.
 Thanks be to God!